The Best Kids Clubs In Australia

 There is also a fully equipped playground and rock-climbing area.

-Rates start at $249 for a resort room, which sleeps two adults and two kids.
+Paradise Resort rates start at $249 for a resort room, which sleeps two adults and two kids.

-5. Daydream Island, QLD
+5. Daydream Island, Qld

 Daydream Island is a luxurious resort located in the centre of Queensland’s Great Barrier Reef.
 The Daydream Island Kids Club offers excellent childcare for children aged from six weeks to 12 years.
 There are two different programs which cater for kids from 0-5 years and 6-12 years.
-Supervised activities include art ’n crafts, treasure hunts, fish feeding, basketball, coconut bowls, tennis, nature walks, mini golf, group games and much more!
+Supervised activities include arts and crafts, treasure hunts, fish feeding, basketball, coconut bowls, tennis, nature walks, mini-golf, group games and much more!

-There are loads of family friendly activities on offer such as – snorkelling, jet skiing, tennis, volleyball and the fabulous themed mini-golf course.
+There are also loads of family-friendly activities on offer at Daydream Island such as snorkelling, jet-skiing, tennis, volleyball, and the fabulous themed mini-golf course.
 Daydream Island also boasts a huge aquarium and outdoor cinema for moonlight movies.

 Accommodation is in a variety of rooms, suites and family rooms.

-Rates start from around $340 per room for a standard room and $690 for interconnecting family rooms.
+Daydream Island rates start from around $340 per room for a standard room and $690 for interconnecting family rooms.

-6. Merimbula Beach NRMA Holiday Park, NSW
+6. Merimbula Beach Holiday Resort, NSW

 Merimbula Beach Holiday Park is situated south of Canberra.
 There are direct flights here from Sydney or else it’s about a 6-hour drive.